sven-gerlach/workout-tracker-api/README.md

 - Passport

 ## Hosted Applications
-The app is deployed on Render under the URL https://ti-sq80.onrender.com.
+The app is deployed on Render under the URL https://workout-tracker-api-cl81.onrender.com.

+## Links to Related Repositories
+The front-end repo can be found on [GitHub](https://github.com/sven-gerlach/workout-tracker-client).

 ## Entity Relationship Diagram
 ![ERD](admin/entity_relationship_diagram.png)